-Whether to get a home equity loan vs. debt consolidation to pay off credit cards comes down to how comfortable you are with your financial situation.
+The choice between a home equity loan or a debt consolidation program to pay off credit cards comes down to how comfortable you are with your financial situation.

 If you have a lot of equity in your home and believe you won’t have any problem making the home equity loan payments, as well as your mortgage payment, then a home equity loan is a good choice.
 You will have lower monthly payments and a lower interest rate.

 But keep in mind, the payment period will be longer and your home is on the line if your circumstances change and you can’t pay.

 With a debt consolidation loan, the monthly payments and interest will be higher that a home equity line of credit, but if you default, the damage is less.
 While your credit will suffer, you won’t lose your home.

 With both, if you run up your credit after taking out the loan, you can end up in a worse financial situation.
 You have the home equity or debt consolidation loan payments, but also have the new credit card payments to make.

 There are other options, including debt management, debt settlement and bankruptcy.
 You should carefully weigh the pros and cons before you decide how to tackle your debt and consider credit counseling to find out which option is best for you.

 Before you consider borrowing more money to pay off credit card debt, you may want to consider debt management.